 Now you can specify whether you want to subscribe to new samples or to any available one.
 Let's test how it works:

-3. If the DDS Sample Info is not visible on the Front Panel, make it visible by right-clicking on it in the Block Diagram and selecting Show indicator.
+- 3. If the DDS Sample Info is not visible on the Front Panel, make it visible by right-clicking on it in the Block Diagram and selecting Show indicator. - 4.
+Set Only New Samples to false.